Don't Trip Yourself up While Buying your New Home

 Don't look for a new career.
 Lending Institutions like to see a consistent career history on your application forms.
 Changing jobs may not jeopardize your ability to qualify for a mortgage loan - particularly if you are getting a bigger paycheck.
 But for some, changing jobs during the loan application process might raise concern and affect your application.

-Don't switch your accounts to a new bank or move around your finances.
-Your lender will require you to provide recent bank statements of accounts in your name: savings, checking, money market, and other assets.
-To eliminate potential fraud, most loans want thorough paperwork to verify the source of all incoming funds.
-Even for practical purposes, transferring funds or changing banks may make it more difficult for your lending institution to document your account history.
+Don't take your accounts to a new bank or move around your money.
+Your lending institution will require you to submit recent bank statements for all of your accounts: savings, checking, money market, and other liquid assets.
+To avoid potential fraud, most loans want a detailed paper trail to determine the source of all cash.
+No matter the reason, changing banks or transferring funds may raise a red flag with your lender and slow down your qualification process.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.